 And a whole bunch more.

-With all this information yours for the taking it makes no sense for you to prospect blindly.
+With all this information out there, it makes no sense for you to prospect blindly.

-3 Good Reasons You Should to Your Research Up Front
+3 Good Reasons You Should Do Your Research Up Front

 Would you rather call 10 targeted prospects who have exactly what you need 10 times each or call 100 prospects and be totally clueless?
 The answer is obvious.

 But I digress… we were talking about getting a prospect list together.

 2 Free Websites You Should Use to Get Your First Lender Prospect List

 1) FDIC.gov – the Federal Deposit Insurance Corporation

 The FDIC’s website is excellent for getting together your first rough list of prospects.
 It is decidedly not excellent at giving clear easy to read stats on individual banks.
 The FDIC website is only for banks, not credit unions.